-Our Poverty Alleviation program, is a relationship based community poverty initiative, not affiliated with the national work, in which social service agencies, businesses, and Delaware County community members come together to support individuals in poverty access their fullest potential.
-The Poverty Alleviation program is designed to engage local community members in efforts to increase the economic stability and vitality of struggling households.
-Each matched group is comprised of two to four community volunteers, “accountability partners” and one family or person, “Captains” with a goal to leave poverty.
+The Forward S.T.E.P.S.
+(Support Transforming Empowerment Pathways to Sustainability) initiative is a relationship based program of Second Harvest Food Bank in which social service agencies, businesses, and community members come together to support ALICE individuals accessing their full potential.
+Forward S.T.E.P.S. is designed to engage local community members in efforts to increase the economic stability and vitality of struggling households.

-Accountability Partners are community volunteers living in middle income or wealth who want to be intentional friends and accountability partners to someone enrolled in the initiative.
+Accountability Partners are community volunteers living in middle income or wealth who want to be intentional friends with someone enrolled in the initiative.

 - Increasing income,